Rick0317/Humans-vs-Quantum-Computers---IBM/README.md

 From these steps, players not only learn concepts in 3D, but they also learn how to implement them for quantum computing using languages such as Qiskit.

+Moreover, players experience real-life application of quantum computing in "Quantum Random Number Generator Using Qiskit - WQ_07_IBM.ipynb" file.

+For this project, we implemented random number generator with which players can play with Japanese Omikuji, fortune generating tradition in Japan.

 # Instruction for how to proceed in the notebook file
 "main_notebook.ipynb" is the notebook file which contains the guide for how to proceed and contains tasks to solve.